bkahlert/kommons/kommons-bom/README.md

 ## About

-**Kommons BOM** is a platform library with the version of all Kommons modules.
+**Kommons BOM** is a platform library with the version of most Kommons modules.

 ## Installation / setup